Speech Therapy for Childhood Apraxia of Speech in Haddonfield, NJ

 What Is Childhood Apraxia of Speech?

-Childhood apraxia of speech (CAS) is a neurological, motor-speech disorder that impacts a person’s ability to plan and program the motor movements needed to produce speech.
-In other words, despite the person knowing what they want to say, the brain can’t tell the mouth what to do, when to do it, or the order to do it in.
+Childhood apraxia of speech is a neurological, motor-speech disorder.
+A child may know exactly what they want to say, but their brain can’t tell the mouth what to do, when to do it, or the order to do it in.

 Symptoms include: